dataflowg/g-image/README.md

 PIC             | :heavy_check_mark:  | :x:
 PNM             | :heavy_check_mark:  | :x:

-¹ *Palettized images (8-bit and below) are supported, but are converted to 24-bit RGB or 32-bit RGBA images.
+¹ *Indexed color images (8-bit and below) are supported, but are converted to 24-bit or 32-bit images.
 This may change in future updates.*

 ² *32-bit images are unsupported.*